SalesConnection/Caction-Support/docs/How_to_Add_New_Asset.md

      <img src="img/How_to_Create_Asset_Step_3.png" alt="How to add new asset Step 3">
    </p><br>

-5. Click the save icon.
+4. Click the save icon.

    <p align="center">
      <img src="img/How_to_Create_Asset_Step_4.png" alt="How to add new asset Step 4">
    </p><br>

-6. Click "OK"
+5. Click "OK" to confirm your save.

    <p align="center">
      <img src="img/How_to_Create_Asset_Step_5.png" alt="How to add new asset Step 5">
    </p><br>

-7. When this "Successfully Saved" prompt appears, it means that your asset has been successfully saved.
+6. Your Asset is successfully saved when the “Successfully Saved” prompt appears.

    <p align="center">
      <img src="img/How_to_Create_Asset_Step_6.png" alt="How to add new asset Step 6">
    </p><br>

-8. This is the Asset Details result.
+7. You will then be directed to the new Asset Details page.

    <p align="center">
      <img src="img/How_to_Create_Asset_Result.png" alt="How to add new asset Result">